fDirham/fajar_dirham_stream_viewer/README.md

 ### Abstracted event streams

-Since the instructions were a bit vague on the type of event stream, I went ahead and made an abstract AppEventStream class and implemented MockEventStream.
-AppEventStream was designed with websockets in mind, just having a simple abstract method for subscribe that returns an unsubscribe function and a sendMessage in case we want to send things up stream.
+Since the instructions were a bit vague on the type of event stream and how we were going to subscribe to it, I went ahead and made an abstract `AppEventStream` class and implemented `MockEventStream` for the sample event streams given. `AppEventStream` was designed with websockets in mind, just having a simple abstract method for subscribe that returns an unsubscribe function and a sendMessage in case we want to send things up stream.

-MockEventStream uses the mock inputs and publishes a new message every second or so.
+`MockEventStream` uses the mock inputs and publishes a new message every second or so.
 Because of this abstraction, we can easily hook actual event streams to the system.

+### Switching Event Streams

+I defined an EventStreamMap constants file that maps id strings to AppEventStream objects.
+We keep track of an event stream id state and derive which object to use depending on the value of said id.
+A use effect fires to clear the chats upon change of this id.

 ### Deriving chat messages from a stored event list